'Moscow Rules': How The CIA Operated Under The Watchful Eye Of The KGB

 "I was known as 'Party Marti' because I was out socializing with the Marine guards, with younger secretaries, the single, social life," Peterson said.
 "We did drink our share of Carlsberg beer."

-Peterson was actually with the CIA — the first woman officer sent to Moscow.
+Peterson was actually with the CIA — the first female officer sent to Moscow.
 Her "cover" was to be a fun-loving clerical worker, someone Soviet security could safely ignore as it obsessively tracked actual and suspected CIA officers.

 Her mission was to handle one of the most valuable Soviet sources the CIA had ever cultivated, a Foreign Ministry worker who saw the incoming cables from every Soviet embassy in the world.